kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 ```

 - Write an expression that will retrieve the value, "Scheme":
-- Write an expression that will have the side effect of changing the title of, "All About Animals" to "Dangerous Creatures".
+- Write an expression that will have the side effect of changing the title "All About Animals" to "Dangerous Creatures".

 ### Challenge